pomeryt/Chempany/README.md

 # chempany
-synthesize reactant and sell product!
+Synthesize reactant and sell product!
+The name comes from chemistry and company.